 A game of tennis

-They met just after the war in a London hospital.
+They had met in a London hospital.
 He was one of her students, four years younger than her, brilliant, with a perfect mastery of the English language though it was not his mother tongue.
 A painfully shy, slightly built young man whose dark brown eyes and shot of black hair would have been nondescript in Mauritius, but would come across as rather exotic in this new environment.
 She was tall, strong, athletic, an excellent teacher and confident public speaker.
 I had often asked Mum to talk about their romance, begging for details of her emotional journey, but Matter-of-fact Mum only mentioned being invited to a game of tennis when she thrashed him.
 The romance pretty much took off from there, she would say.

 There is a final picture from that period, one of my parents in France, possibly during their honeymoon, soon after they married on August 26 1946.
 It is by a roadside, in the country somewhere in France.
 Mum is lying on her stomach, my father holds a bottle of wine and a baguette.
 They look very happy and carefree, perhaps dreaming of their next adventure.

 My father was by then a qualified doctor, but there was no prospect of work in London, and in any case, the terms of his scholarship may have stipulated that he return to practice in Mauritius.
 And so it was that they set sail from Liverpool soon after the birth of my older brother in June 1947.

 Mum recalled how, prior to leaving, she had to sell her iron and ironing board to make ends meet.
 But the war had ended and their future in the idyllic tropical island of Mauritius promised the fulfilment of their dreams.